danyvarghese/PyGol/README.md

 **PyGol** is provided as a Python library which can be used in Python programs (e.g. Jupyter notebooks).
 It can also connect with **SWI-Prolog** via **Pyswip**.

 **PyGol** is free to use for non-commercial research and education.
-If you use PyGol for research, please cite the paper :
+If you use PyGol for research, please cite the paper:
 ```cmd
 Dany Varghese and  Alireza Tamaddoni-Nezhad, Towards Automated Data Science using
 Meta Inverse Entailment,  In Proceedings of the 31st International Conference on ILP, Springer, 2022(to appear).